 Trash & Recycling

-The City of Denver manages removal of trash & recycling services in the community.
+The City and County of Denver and City of Aurora manage trash & recycling services in the community.

 Manual Collection Service Overview and Guidelines

 Set the black trash cart out by 7 AM on your collection day.